balsedie/trilomorph/analyze_data.md

   * Read shape files with different number of missing landmarks, define a landmark template for the analysis, and discard shape files that do not have all the desired landmarks.[^3]
   * Resample semilandmarks, as TPS shape files have fixed semilandmarks but Steremorph shape files do not fix semi-landmarks _a priori_.

+Below we list a step by step explanation to access and analyze the data.

 To access the functions you have to copy and paste the following line in your R console.

     source(https://raw.githubusercontent.com/balsedie/trilomorph/main/TriloMorph-funs.R)